The beautiful Goðafoss Waterfall in Skjálfandafljót River in North Iceland

 Skjálfandafljót bridge

-The one-lane bridge further downstream on ring-road 1 was built in 1972 for car traffic.
-The Road Administration of Iceland aims at adding a new two-lane bridge a little bit north of the current bridge and move the road.
+The one-lane bridge further downstream on Ring Road 1 was built in 1972 for car traffic.
+The Road Administration of Iceland aims to add a new two-lane bridge slightly north of the current bridge and move the road.

 Sölvahellir cave and the robberGeitafoss waterfall